Rsantct/pe.audio.sys/pe.audio.sys/doc/02_Python 3.md

     $ python3 -m venv --system-site-packages ~/.env

-Lets activate and working inside the `venv`:
+Lets activate the environment, and go working inside the `venv`:

     $ source ~/.env/bin/activate
     (.env) $

-From now on we can use `pip3` to install packages:
+From now on we can use `pip3` to install packages not included within Debian:

     # upgrading PIP first of all
     (.env) $ python3 -m pip install --upgrade setuptools